NischalSehrawat/Self-Balancing-Segway-Robot/README.md

 A lot of problems were encountered and solved during the implementation on a microcontroller.
 Problems / findings are listed below in decreasing order of importance.

 - The main control loop must be fast.
-I found that the robot doesn't work at all if the loop time is more than 40 ms. In my current implementation, I have kept it at 5 ms. The loop time effects a lot of parameters such as the complimentary filter weighting parameter alpha.
+I found that the robot doesn't work at all if the loop time is more than **40 ms**.
+In my current implementation, I have kept it at **5 ms**.
+The loop time effects a lot of parameters such as the complimentary filter weighting parameter alpha.
-- When calculating the derivative part of the balancing PID algorithm, the rate of change of angle should be used as is directly given by the gyroscope.
-If the derived rate of change of angle (from the complimentary filter) is used, then it will fluctuate a lot and the robot won't be stable. using the gyroX value directly gives a **massive** improvement to the stability.
+- When calculating the derivative part of the balancing PID algorithm, the rate of change of angle should be used as is directly given by the **gyroscope gyrX**.
+If the derived rate of change of angle (from the complimentary filter) is used, then it will fluctuate a lot and the robot won't be stable.
+Using the gyroX value directly gives a **massive** improvement to the stability.
-- Serial baudrate must be higher than 115200.
+- Serial baudrate must be higher than **115200**.
 It won't work at all if baudrate is set at 9600;
 - Make sure that the IMU6050 is correctly caliberated and when vertical, the angles donot vary more than +/- 0.5 deg.